 Roads (Public Works)

 The County takes care of over 2,000 km of roads, most with a gravel surface.
 Fourteen grader routes ensures timely and effective maintenance.
-The skilled operators assigned to each of these areas will generally take about two weeks to make the rounds of their route during the summer months.
+The skilled operators assigned to each of these areas will generally take about two weeks to make the rounds of their route during the summer months, based on Policy R 20.

 Dead-end roads to residences may be maintained, as specified in Policy R3.
 Undeveloped road allowances may be maintained as a bladed trail for access to farm and ranch lands or alternatively, graveling the ruts of grassed-in road allowances may be cost shared 50%, as noted in Policy R9.
 To alleviate snow drifting conditions and increase agricultural utilization of roadsides, Policy R6 details the backsloping process.
 If an undeveloped road is required to be upgraded, Policy R10 is used to establish the road standard.